robfatland/serverless/azure/tutorial.md

 ***To Add List***

-* Define a RG better
-* Could use a punchline to the portal segment beyond ‘yay it deployed’
 * name all the moving parts of an (empty!)
 AF
 * printf(‘this is a debugging statement’) minimum viable debug nod
-* 3 listed entities in the RG for the AF
 * Do not break the recipe e.g. where __init__.py resides onless ye know
 * In VSCode: Can manipulate the layout in menu bar to isolate FUNCTIONS
 * AF wizard: Portal: Implications of Anonymous versus…